freddyblockchain/Elemental-Brawl-Online/README.md

 1. **Game Server**:
     - The server acts as the single source of truth for the game state.
     - The server receives player input via UDP and streams the game state via server-side events.
-    - The server has access to an Algorand asset called "gold," which it can send to players as a reward for progressing in the game.
+    - The server has access to an Algorand asset called "gold," which it sends to players as a reward for defeating players in the game.

 2. **Game App**:
     - The game is an android app made with libgdx.